openedx/frontend-component-header/docs/using_custom_header.rst

 The user menu items is list of objects.
 On desktop screens, these items are displayed as a dropdown menu on the most right side of the header.
 The dropdown is opened by clicking on the avatar icon, which is typically located at the far right of the header.
 On mobile screens, the user menu is also displayed as a dropdown menu, appearing under the avatar icon.

-User Menu is list of objects.
-Each object represent a group in user menu.
+Each object represents a group in the user menu.
 Each object contains the ``heading`` and list of menu items to be displayed in that group.
 Heading is optional and will be displayed only if passed.
 There can be multiple groups.
-For a normal user menu, we can pass single group with empty heading.
+For a normal user menu, a single group can be passed with empty heading.

 Example:
 ::